shoelace-style/shoelace/docs/getting-started/customizing.md

 Design tokens offer a high-level way to customize the library with minimal effort.
 There are no component-specific variables, however, as design tokens are intended to be generic and highly reusable.
 To customize an individual component, refer to the section entitled [Component parts](#component-parts).

-Design tokens are CSS custom properties ("CSS variables") that are defined in the `:root` block of `shoelace.css`.
+Design tokens are CSS custom properties ("CSS variables") that are defined in the `:root` block of `themes/base.css`.
 This stylesheet is imported when you install Shoelace, so design tokens are available on your page at that point.
 Because design tokens are global, they're always prefixed with `--sl` to avoid collisions with other libraries.

 To customize a design token, simply override it in your stylesheet using a `:root` block.